SmarterApp/SS_ProgramManagement/README.md

 * `pm.rest.saml.metadata.filename` - {name of the saml metadata file for the REST app contained in the security.dir configured above}
 * `pm.webapp.saml.metadata.filename` - {name of the saml metadata file for the WEBAPP app contained in the security.dir configured above}
 * `pm.security.idp` - {fully qualified path to the SAML 2 IDP}

+#### Clustered Environment properties
+These are *optional* properties which are used when configuring a clustered environment behind a load balancer (LB).
+To activate clustered environment support, simply change the active profile setenv as follows: change `spring.profiles.active` from `server.singleinstance` to `server.loadbalanced`.
+Furthermore, you will need to set these key/value pairs appropriately:

+* `progman.loadbalanced.url.scheme` - {this should be http or https}
+* `progman.loadbalanced.server.name` - {the loadbalancer’s name}
+* `progman.loadbalanced.server.port` - {if your server requires a port, include it here, otherwise put 80 in as the default}
+* `progman.loadbalanced.includeServerPortInRequestURL` - {boolean true/false value which indicates if the port should be included to resolve the server}
+* `progman.loadbalanced.server.rest.contextpath` - {REST context name. e.g.: "/progman.rest"}
+* `progman.loadbalanced.server.webapp.contextpath` - {webapp context name. e.g.: "/progman.webapp".
+Leave this blank if you are using ROOT as webapp context name}

 #### Logback configs
 logback configurations can also be placed in this file.
 These are optional and can be configured in the application's existing logback.xml file instead: